Daily Routine Planner Builder

 Tips and notes

-Be honest about your chronotype — forcing deep work into the wrong hours wastes your best energy.
-Protect the peak-focus block ruthlessly: no meetings, no notifications.
-Treat the wind-down as non-negotiable, because it sets up tomorrow’s start.
-Use this as a default template, not a cage; on any given day, swap blocks as life demands but keep the peak-focus and sleep windows intact.
+Be honest about your chronotype — forcing deep work into the wrong hours wastes your best energy even when the calendar has space.
+Protect the peak-focus block ruthlessly: no meetings, no notifications, no “quick check” of email or messages.
+Treat the wind-down as non-negotiable because it determines tomorrow’s sleep quality and therefore tomorrow’s focus capacity.
+Use this as a default template that you adjust to reality, not a cage — on any given day, swap blocks as needed, but track when you deviate and whether your output reflects it.
 Everything runs in your browser.